esaulpaugh/headlong/README.md

 When encoding, long items' length bytes are inserted without the use of an intermediate byte array.

+Decode tested with data up to 2,147,483,634 bytes in length (list of 2,147,483,634 single-byte items).
+See RLPDecoderTest.java for more.

 Performance tests run end-to-end: each decode instantiates a new model object and populates all its fields with data from the RLP-encoding, while each encode serializes all the fields of a model object and RLP-encodes them together.

     Doing 1,000,000 decodes of: